MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-home-page.md

 ## Quick Access tab

-The quick access tab shows you your frequently and recently viewed reports, dashboards, apps, and scorecards grouped into collapsible sections.
-To see a longer list of your recently viewed items, tap **See all** to the right of Recents.
+The quick access tab shows you your Frequent, Recent, and Recommended reports, dashboards, apps, and scorecards, grouped into collapsible sections.
+To see a longer list of your recent or recommended items, tap **See all** to the right of the section name.

 ## Goals hub